neptune-ai/docs/docs/getting-started/quick-starts/how-to-organize-experiments.rst

 .. |how to log other objects and monitor training in Neptune| raw:: html

     <a href="https://neptune.ai/blog/monitoring-machine-learning-experiments-guide" target="_blank">how to log other objects and monitor training in Neptune</a>

-.. |how to connect Neptune to your codebase| raw:: html

-    <a href="/getting-started/integrating-neptune-into-your-codebase/step-by-step-connect-neptune.html" target="_blank">how to connect Neptune to your codebase</a>

-.. |Check our integrations| raw:: html

-    <a href="/integrations/index.html" target="_blank">Check our integrations</a>

-.. |log_pickle function from neptune-contrib|  raw:: html

-    <a href="/api-reference/neptunecontrib/api/index.html?highlight=log_pickle#neptunecontrib.api.log_pickle" target="_blank">log_pickle function from neptune-contrib</a>

 .. |follow this link| raw:: html